2011 WPA World Nine-ball Championship: Early rounds (last 64 to last 16)

 Defending champion Francisco Bustamante lost in the last 16 to Dennis Orcollo.

 The tournament changed to single-elimination from June 29 to July 1.
 The round of 64 was played on June 29, when Efren Reyes was defeated by fellow Filipino Villamor 11–5.
 Antonio Gabica led Mika Immonen 4–1 and 10–6 when he in rack 17, allowing Immonen to win the next four racks and go hill-hill.
 The deciding rack was a safety battle until Gabica pocketed the and ran the rack to win, 11–10.
 Kuo Po-cheng led Mark Gray 10–6 before Gray won five racks in a row to win, 11–10.
 Gray drew fellow Brit Chris Melling, who beat Korean Hwang Yong.
 Francisco Bustamante defeated Sascha-Andrej Tege, 11–4.

 In the last 32, played on June 30, Francisco Bustamante was leading 9–4 against Riyan Setiawan when he was reportedly distracted by a press photographer.
 Setiawan won three of the next four to trail 10–7, but won the next three to take the match to a decider.
 Bustamante had the break before a safety battle ensued.
 Riyan scratched, and Bustamante ran out to advance to the last 16.
-In an all-Filipino match, Carlo Biado led Lee Van Corteza 8–5; Corteza won the next four frames, however, to lead 9–8.
+In an all-Filipino match, Carlo Biado led Lee Vann Corteza 8–5; Corteza won the next four frames, however, to lead 9–8.
 In rack 18, Corteza missed a shot at the nine-ball and Biado won the remaining racks to win 11–9.

 In the last 16 on June 30, Shane Van Boening (the only American left in the field) led 6–3 against England's Darren Appleton.
 Appleton tied the match at 6–6, then took the lead 7–6.
 They exchanged leads when Appleton reached the hill first, but van Boening tied when he made a on the in rack 20.
 In the deciding rack, van Boening made a safety in which Appleton studied for ten minutes.
 Appleton missed, but there was no clear shot as Van Boening studied the ball for several minutes before making the shot and running out for the win.
 The 2007 champion, Daryl Peach, defeated Ko Pin-yi after trailing 9–7 and winning four racks in a row.
 Defending champion Francisco Bustamante, who had only five minutes between matches, lost 11–6 to Dennis Orcollo.
 In other matches, Yukio Akakariyama eliminated Carlo Biado and Tōru Kuribayashi defeated Antonio Lining.